-- We do not allow providers to add separate charges, called "balance billing."
-This is true even if we pay the provider less than the provider charged for a service.
+- As a member of Absolute Total Care, you only have to pay the plan's cost sharing amounts when you get services covered by our plan.
+We do not allow providers to bill you more than this amount.
+This is true even if we play the provider less than the provider charged for a service.
 If we decide not to pay for some charges, you still do not have to pay them. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and take care of the problem. - If you have already paid a bill from a network provider, but you feel that you paid too much, send us the bill and proof of any payment you made.
+We will contact the provider directly and take care of the problem. - If you have already paid a bill from a network provider for Medicare-covered services, but you feel that you paid too much, send us the bill and proof of any payment you made.
 We will pay you back for the difference between the amount you paid and the amount you owed under the plan.